By: Zandria Johnson

 Q: What did you do there?

 A: The root of the trip consisted of teaching sessions at ISM Adonaï University on software engineering, design thinking, podcasting, and entrepreneurship.
 Additionally, we installed solar panels, distributed technology to local villages, and donated to two orphanages.
-We also supported local businesses around the city by purchasing goods, food, and souvenirs at various markets.
+We also supported local businesses in the city by purchasing goods, food, and souvenirs at various markets.

 Q: Where did you stay?